PlanktoScope/forklift/docs/specs/00-package.md

 ##### `networks` field

-This field of the `provides` subsection is an array of Docker network objects listing the Docker networks which are created when a deployment of the package becomes active.
+This optional field of the `provides` subsection is an array of Docker network objects listing the Docker networks which are created when a deployment of the package becomes active.

 - This field is optional.
 - Each host Docker network object describes a Docker network resource which may or may not be in conflict with other Docker network resources; this is because multiple Docker networks are not allowed to have the same name.